raulk/research/eth/notes/eip-sparse-blobpool.md

 ## Backwards Compatibility

-This EIP changes the `eth` protocol and requires rolling out a new version, `eth/70`.
+This EIP changes the `eth` protocol and requires rolling out a new version, `eth/71`.
 Supporting multiple versions of a wire protocol is possible.
-Rolling out a new version does not break older clients immediately, since they can keep using protocol version `eth/69`.
+Rolling out a new version does not break older clients immediately, since they can keep using protocol version `eth/70`.

-This EIP does not change consensus rules of the EVM and does not strictly require a hard fork.
+This EIP does not change consensus rules and does not strictly require a hard fork.
 We are assessing the gradual rollout possibilities.
 In the meantime, it is RECOMMENDED that this EIP be deployed within the context of a hard fork.

 ## Test Cases